 General Submissions for the Print Journal

-General submissions for the print journal will be accepted in 2025 from January 1 to April 1 and August 1 to November 1.
-Average turnaround time is six months, but we may take longer and ask that you do not query us until a year has passed.
+General submissions for the print journal will be accepted in 2026 from January 1 to April 1 and August 1 to November 1.
+Average turnaround time is six months, but we ask that you do not query us until a year has passed by emailing [email protected]

 Prose submissions: Manuscripts should be double-spaced, right margins not justified; 1,500–7,000 words.
 All nonfiction submissions will be automatically considered for publication in MQR Online.
 All stories accepted for publication will be passed on to a judge as finalists for the $2000 Lawrence Prize.
 There is no additional fee for the prize beyond submission.